AliAsgharGill/NextJS-Learn/next/README.md

 ## **Error**

-## Lets introduce an error scenerio in [reviewId] page file page.tsx.
+## Lets introduce an error scenario in [reviewId] page file page.tsx.

 ## Automatically wrap a route segment and its nested children in a React Error Boundary.

 ## Isolate error to affected segments while keeping the rest of application functional

-## Create error UI tailored specifg segments using the file system hierarchy to adjust granularity
+## Create error UI tailored specif segments using the file system hierarchy to adjust granularity

 ## Add functionality to attempt to recover from an error without a full page reload

+## example in products/reviews

 # **Recovering From Errors**